BITTER GREENS by Kate Forsyth, Review: Beauty & gravitas

 BOOK RATING: The Story 5 / 5 ; The Writing 5 / 5

-Author Information: Kate Forsyth is the bestselling and award-winning author of more than twenty books, ranging from picture books to poetry to novels for both children and adults.
+Kate Forsyth is the bestselling and award-winning author of more than twenty books, ranging from picture books to poetry to novels for both children and adults.
 Kate’s books have been published in 14 countries around the world, including the UK, the US, Russia, Germany, Japan, Turkey, Spain, Italy, Poland and Slovenia.
-She is currently undertaking a doctorate in fairytale retellings at the University of Technology, having already completed a BA in Literature and a MA in Creative Writing.
+She is currently undertaking a doctorate in fairytale retellings at the University of Technology, having already completed a BA in Literature and an MA in Creative Writing.
 Kate is a direct descendant of Charlotte Waring, the author of the first book for children ever published in Australia.